-Hourly wages are growing and California legislation is raising minimum wage to $15/hour by 2023.
-Since California is one of the largest agricultural regions in the country, this has huge implications for farm worker pay.
+Hourly wages are growing and California legislation is raising minimum wage to $15/hour by 2023, which includes minimum wage for farmworkers.
+The majority of fresh fruits and vegetables including, berries, are grown in California which has huge implications for farm worker pay.
 Despite growing wages, labor shortage is still a problem for the agricultural industry according to an article in the LA Times.
-Raising pay may be a short-term solution to get a slight influx in workers but doesn’t solve a systemic issue.
-We must find long-term solutions, such as an improved guest worker visa program and immigration reform policy, that won’t adversely affect the cost of farming for the agricultural community and the price of produce for consumers.
+Raising pay may be a short-term solution to get a slight influx of workers but doesn’t solve the systemic issue.
+We must also find long-term solutions, such as an improved guest worker visa program and immigration reform policy, that supports workers without adversely affecting the cost of farming or livelihoods for the agricultural community and the price of produce for consumers.

 To focus the message and address issues like immigration control, Driscoll’s and the producers decided to only include domestic growers.